siebigteroth/whatsaroundyou/README.md

 key features:
 - display a map image of your current position on your wrist
-- navigation
-- start/ stop tracking and save tracks automatically for later navigation
+- start/ stop tracking  and save the tracks as .gpx-file

 More details here: http://forums.agentwatches.com/index.php?/topic/181-app-maps-application-whatsaroundyou/#entry1334